 What else do we need?

 The registration is still pending.
-With any cloud gaming provider, you won’t be able to avoid registering to get your account.
-With this account, you can log in on one or more devices and always have access to your games and the latest saves.
+However, with any cloud gaming provider, you won’t be able to avoid registering to get your account.
+With this account, you can log in on one or more devices and always access your games and the latest saves.

 Some providers let you play for free at first.
 “NVIDIA Now” then limits you to a certain amount of playing time per day.
 Other providers give you a free month when you register and subscribe to the service.